OutSystems/docs-bestpractices/src/development/components/The-Complete-Guide-to-Creating-Components.md

 app_type: traditional web apps, mobile apps, reactive web apps
 ---

-# The Complete guide to creating components
+# The Complete Guide to Creating Components

 This article guides you through the steps to create a reusable component in OutSystems.
 It includes recommendations, best practices, and information for common sccenarios.